The Labrys: the Minoan Double Axe

 What is the Hall of the Double Axes at Knossos?

-The hall was a fine, spacious room, fitted with the light-wells, columns and porticoes typical of high-status Minoan architecture, and its name reflects how thoroughly the sacred double axe was woven into the building itself.
-The presence of these religious marks in a grand domestic and ceremonial space illustrates how closely Minoan religion was bound up with the life of the palace and its rulers.
-The hall is one of the notable spaces visitors pass through in the royal apartments.
+These religious marks sit in a grand domestic and ceremonial space.
+Their presence shows how closely Minoan religion was bound up with the daily life of the palace and its rulers.
+Faith did not sit apart in a separate temple.
+The sacred axe ran through the living quarters themselves.
 Our guide to the queen’s megaron covers the neighbouring royal quarters, and the next section covers the link to the labyrinth.

 Powered by GetYourGuide